 If you have been appointed as an executor or administrator of a person’s estate, you will be responsible for a number of certain tasks such as dealing with notifications to any banks and building societies that hold money for the deceased; collating financial information and documentation; preparing a schedule of all the money and property owned by the estate and dealing with any debts; calculating and paying inheritance tax and distributing the estate amongst the beneficiaries as set out in the Will or under the Rules of Intestacy.

 These obligations and legalities can be extremely overwhelming and will involve many complex processes.
 Therefore, seeking the advice of a specialist wills and probate solicitor will be crucial.

-At Parker Arrenberg, our wills and probate solicitors have been providing longstanding estate administration services to our local community in Catford, South East London and to clients across the UK for many years and our team have the knowledge and expertise to guide you through the responsibilities of being an executor of an estate.
+At Parker Arrenberg, our wills and probate solicitors have been providing longstanding estate administration services to our local community in Catford, South East London and City of London for many years and our team have the knowledge and expertise to guide you through the responsibilities of being an executor of an estate.

 We can also provide advice and guidance if a family member has passed away without a will or if you cannot find a will.
 In these circumstances, the intestacy rules will apply to the estate which will dictate who is entitled to what.
 Our estate administration and probate team can help you understand the implication of intestacy and guide you on the steps that need to be taken.

 Your solicitor will always ensure that you are fully aware of any fees involved, and where possible we will work to a range of fixed fees depending on your requirements.
 If that is not possible, we will provide you with a very clear and transparent fee quotation that ensures you fully understand the fees you need to pay and what is included in those fees.

 Get in Touch with Our Estate Administration Solicitors Today!